- The Sun is made up of hydrogen and helium, which react with each other to produce heat and light.

 Spark a discussion

-- Why does the Sun shine so brightly?
+- Why does the Sun look so much bigger to us than other stars?